thedges/PSPageLauncher/README.md

 2. The actions/options associated to the need you selected
 3. An information page with a description line of the action/option, optional details for the action, and a button to launch to the service

 The following is example screen showing the 3 pieces of this "launcher" component.
+The two left-hand images show the component in a normal Community template and the right-hand image is same accessed from mobile app.

 ![alt text](https://raw.githubusercontent.com/thedges/PSPageLauncher/master/PSPageLauncherSnapshot1.png "Sample Image")